-If you claimed a credit for Federal tax on gasoline or other fuels on your 2002 Form 1040 based on information received from the partnership, enter as income in column (g) or column (j), whichever applies, the amount of the credit claimed for 2002.
+If you claimed a credit for federal tax on gasoline or other fuels on your 2003 Form 1040 based on information received from the partnership, enter as income in column (g) or column (j), whichever applies, the amount of the credit claimed for 2003.

 Part or all of your share of partnership income or loss from the operation of the business may be considered net earnings from self-employment that must be reported on Schedule SE.
-Enter the amount from Schedule K-1 (Form 1065), line 15a (or from Schedule K-1 (Form 1065-B), box 9 (code K-1)), on Schedule SE, after you reduce this amount by any allowable expenses attributable to that income.
+Enter the amount from Schedule K-1 (Form 1065), box 14, code A (or from Schedule K-1 (Form 1065-B), box 9 (code K1)), on Schedule SE, after you reduce this amount by any allowable expenses attributable to that income.

-Foreign Partnerships.
-If you are a U.S. person, you may have to file Form 8865 if any of the following applies:
+Foreign partnerships.
+If you are a U.S. person, you may have to file Form 8865 if any of the following applies.

-- You controlled a foreign partnership (that is, you owned more than a 50% direct or indirect interest in the partnership). - You owned at least a 10% direct or indirect interest in a foreign partnership while U.S. persons controlled that partnership.
+1. You controlled a foreign partnership (that is, you owned more than a 50% direct or indirect interest in the partnership).

-- You had an acquisition, disposition, or change in proportional interest of a foreign partnership that: - 1.
-Increased your direct interest to at least 10% or reduced your direct interest of at least 10% to less than 10% or - 2.
-Changed your direct interest by at least a 10% interest. - You contributed property to a foreign partnership in exchange for a partnership interest if: - 1.
-Immediately after the contribution, you owned, directly or indirectly, at least a 10% interest in the partnership or - 2.
+- 2. You owned at least a 10% direct or indirect interest in a foreign partnership while U.S. persons controlled that partnership. - 3.
+You had an acquisition, disposition, or change in proportional interest of a foreign partnership that: - a.
+Increased your direct interest to at least 10% or reduced your direct interest of at least 10% to less than 10%, or - b.
+Changed your direct interest by at least a 10% interest. - 4.
+You contributed property to a foreign partnership in exchange for a partnership interest if: - a.
+Immediately after the contribution, you owned, directly or indirectly, at least a 10% interest in the partnership, or - b.
 The fair market value of the property you contributed to the partnership in exchange for a partnership interest, when added to other contributions of property you made to the partnership during the preceding 12-month period, exceeds \$100,000.